 In comparison with~(\ref{bfour}), this consistently gives the constraint $a_2+4a_3=-3$ (or, using~(\ref{cnlii}), equivalently $4a_1+a_2=1$) with one degree of freedom and the same numerical value for $c_2$, as expected.

 Now, let us investigate the issue for the third order trace anomaly.
-By using the relation $E_3$ of the theorem~$4.3$ of Ref.~\cite{gilkb}, when its ${\cal E}=\xi(D)\, R$, the conformal coupling constant is $\xi(6)=1/5$, the $W_{ij}=0$, a minor mistype is corrected\footnote{Its term $-4R_{ijik}R_{;\, jk}$ must read $-4R_{ijik}{\cal E}_{;\, jk}$, see also Ref.~\cite{pato}.}\ and adapting the sign convention, we get
+By using the relation $E_3$ of the theorem~$4.3$ of Ref.~\cite{gilkb}, when its ${\cal E}=\xi(D)\, R$, the conformal coupling constant is $\xi(6)=1/5$, the $W_{ij}=0$, a minor mistyped is corrected\footnote{Its term $-4R_{ijik}R_{;\, jk}$ must read $-4R_{ijik}{\cal E}_{;\, jk}$, see also Ref.~\cite{pato}.}\ and adapting the sign convention, one gets

-which is the trace anomaly in the case of massless conformal scalar fields in six dimensions\rlap.\footnote{The coefficient $-1/[360(4\pi)^3]$ is given in the natural units, otherwise it reads $-\hbar^2\, G/[360(4\pi)^3\, c^2]$, for making the dimension of the ${\bf b_6}$ coefficient to be the same as the trace anomaly.}\ This issue is also derived, using an alternative method, in Ref.~\cite{aboc}; i.e. from their relation~$(3.3)$ with $\xi(6)=1/5$ and using relation~(\ref{egk8}), we have
+This relation gives the trace anomaly in the case of massless conformal scalar fields in six dimensions\rlap.\footnote{The coefficient $-1/[360(4\pi)^3]$ is given in the natural units, otherwise it reads $-\hbar^2\, G/[360(4\pi)^3\, c^2]$, for making the dimension of the ${\bf b_6}$ coefficient to be the same as the trace anomaly.}\ The same issue has also been worked out by using an alternative method in Ref.~\cite{aboc}, in where from their relation~$(3.3)$ with $\xi(6)=1/5$ and using relation~(\ref{egk8}), one achieves